-We have not issued OP Units to third parties before; tax protection agreements may limit our ability to sell or otherwise dispose of certain properties and may require the Operating Partnership to maintain certain debt levels that otherwise would not be required to operate our business.
+Tax protection agreements may limit our ability to sell or otherwise dispose of certain properties and may require the Operating Partnership to maintain certain debt levels that otherwise would not be required to operate our business.

-As of the date of this prospectus supplement, we own 100% of the interests in the Operating Partnership, through which we conduct substantially all of our business and own substantially all of our assets.
-In connection with the consummation of the Cordish Acquisitions, the Operating Partnership intends to issue approximately \$323.0 million of newly-issued OP Units to affiliates of Cordish.
-In the future, we may issue additional OP Units to third parties in connection with our acquisition of properties or otherwise, which would further reduce our ownership percentage in the Operating Partnership.
+As of the date of this prospectus supplement, we own 97.13% of the interests in the Operating Partnership, through which we conduct substantially all of our business and own substantially all of our assets.
+In connection with the consummation of the Bally's Acquisitions, the Operating Partnership intends to issue approximately \$10.0 million of newly-issued OP Units to affiliates of Bally's.
+We have in the past issued, and we may in the future issue, additional OP Units to third parties in connection with our acquisition of properties or otherwise, which has reduced and would further reduce our ownership percentage in the Operating Partnership.

-Proposed sales by us of properties contributed to the Operating Partnership by holders of OP Units, and/or the repayment by us of certain related indebtedness, may affect our shareholders and holders of OP Units differently from an income tax perspective.
-While we, as sole general partner of the Operating Partnership, have exclusive authority under the amended partnership agreement of the Operating Partnership to determine when to refinance or repay debt or whether, when, and on what terms to sell a property, our ability to take such actions may be limited pursuant to the terms of one or more tax protection agreements that we and the Operating Partnership may enter into from time to time for the benefit of holders of OP Units.
+While we, as sole general partner of the Operating Partnership, have exclusive authority under the amended partnership agreement of the Operating Partnership to determine when to refinance or repay debt or whether, when, and on what terms to sell a property, our ability to take such actions may be limited pursuant to the terms of one or more tax protection agreements that we and the Operating Partnership have entered into and may enter into from time to time for the benefit of holders of OP Units.

-The Operating Partnership expects to enter into certain limited tax protection agreements in connection with the closing of the Cordish Acquisitions, and may in the future enter into additional tax protection agreements with contributors of properties.
-Tax protection agreements typically provide that if the Operating Partnership (i) sells, exchanges, transfers or otherwise disposes of one or more contributed properties in a taxable transaction, or undertakes any taxable merger, combination, consolidation or similar transaction (including a transfer of all or substantially all assets) within a specified protected period, or (ii) fails, prior to the expiration of such period, to maintain certain minimum levels of indebtedness that would be allocable to each protected partner for tax purposes, then the Operating Partnership will indemnify each affected protected partner, against certain resulting tax liabilities.
+The Operating Partnership expects to enter into certain limited tax protection agreements in connection with the closing of the Bally's Acquisitions.
+The Operating Partnership has entered into such limited tax protection agreements in the past in connection with prior acquisitions, and may in the future enter into additional tax protection agreements with contributors of properties.
+Tax protection agreements typically provide that if the Operating Partnership (i) sells, exchanges, transfers or otherwise disposes of one or more contributed properties in a taxable transaction, or undertakes any taxable merger, combination, consolidation or similar transaction (including a transfer of all or substantially all assets) within a specified protected period, or (ii) fails, prior to the expiration of such period, to maintain certain minimum levels of indebtedness that would be allocable to each protected partner for tax purposes, then the Operating Partnership will indemnify each affected protected partner against certain resulting tax liabilities.
 Therefore, although it may be in our shareholders' best interest for us to cause the Operating Partnership to sell, exchange, transfer or otherwise dispose of one or more contributed properties, it may be economically prohibitive for us to do so until the expiration of the applicable protection period because of these indemnity obligations.
 These obligations may also require us to cause the Operating Partnership to maintain more or different indebtedness than we would otherwise require for our business.